Supervised Field Education (STFE) provides a framework for reflection, action and learning in ministry.

 The STFE program offers Theology students an opportunity to participate in a ministry placement within a variety of contexts, including parish, agency and school, with a trained supervisor.

-In addition to the placement component, the program includes participation in theological reflection in a peer group context, orientation and review seminars and individual meetings with the STFE Coordinator, the Revd Cecilia Francis.
+In addition to the placement component, the program includes participation in theological reflection in group and individual meetings with the STFE Coordinator, the Revd Dr Fergus King.

 The focus of an STFE placement and its supervisory process is to: